- What is a clinical neuropsychologist?

 - Who pays for neuropsychology services?

-Diverge is registered with the NDIS, Transport Accident Commission and WorkCover, so most services are covered by those providers.
+Diverge is a registered provider with the Transport Accident Commission, WorkCover, DHHS and Corrections Victoria and provides services as an unregistered provider to NDIS clients who are plan-managed or self-managed, Most services are covered by those providers.
 Some people pay the cost privately.

 For counselling services, some people have a mental health care plan, which means that they can get a rebate from Medicare.
 There is currently no Medicare rebate for neuropsychology assessment.
-You can ‘contact us’ (link to contact us page) to chat about the cost further.
+You can contact us to chat about the cost further.

 - Do you provide medicolegal assessment?